Dick Sharon

 The next night, Jack did not appear at the park for the scheduled game.
 Although several players asked the Navojoa manager to contact the police, they did not arrive until the next day.
 One of the police told one of the Mexican players on the team that they had found Jack’s body.
 The police asked Sharon and some of the other players to go to the morgue and identify the body.
 The coroner spoke English and told them that Jack had been found in an alley in a neighborhood with a “long history of violence, drugs, prostitution and turf wars.”
 The police apparently knew both the woman and the man responsible for Jack’s death—but both were now “gone.”
 When Sharon saw the injuries on Jack’s corpse, he knew that his friend had been beaten, robbed, and murdered—and that there would be no legitimate investigation.
 Unsurprisingly, the life-changing experiences he had in Mexico have remained vivid memories.
 22

-After his Mexican ordeals, Sharon played in 1972 for Charleston, South Carolina, in the Triple-A International League.
+After his Mexican ordeals, Sharon played in 1972 for Charleston, West Virginia, in the Triple-A International League.
 There, he had another decent season at .268 with 14 home runs and 49 RBIs, finishing 14th in the league in runs scored, tied for sixth in stolen bases, and tied for ninth in home runs.
 At the end of that season, Sharon had a secret.
 More than three years before the Seitz decision nullified the reserve clause,23 he could become a free agent for the 1973 season.
 In early 1972, after the 1971 Mexican winter league season ended, Sharon returned to Redwood City and tried “two or three times to deposit” his final check from the Waterbury club.24 Each time it bounced.
 Consultation with his brother Michael, a law school student, revealed that the Waterbury contract required that he be paid within 30 days of the season’s end.
 A violation of that provision nullified the contract, resulting in free agency for the player.

 Armed with that knowledge, Sharon then spoke with Pirates GM Joe Brown.
 When he explained the situation, Brown replied “You can’t do that.”
 After checking the contract, Brown called the next day, asking Sharon, “What do you want to do?”
 Sharon said that he “wanted to be a free agent.”
 Brown then offered to “double my salary if I played for Charleston in 1972.”
 Sharon accepted the offer but advised Brown that at the end of the season he expected to either “become a free agent or be traded.”25